pedroCabrera/cgDam/src/dcc/unreal/readme.md

-How to activate Djed on unreal 5
+How to activate cgDam on unreal 5

 - Plugins >> Scripting >> Python -AllowPythonDeveloperMode
 - Plugins >> Scripting >> Editor scripting utility